 We also identify two dates for each assessment - the ideal date to start preparing the assessment and (if other all else fails) the last date to start working on assessment.
 Finally, if there is an exam in the course we carefully timetable when and how to structure revision, plus what needs to be completed by the week before the exam.

-Even students who have been studying for a few years find these sessions really helpful.
-They often feel relieved that they know what to do when, and realise that it doesn't look so bad when it is all planned out.
+Even students who have been studying for years find these sessions really helpful.
+They often feel relieved that they know what to do and when, and that their semester doesn't look as bad as they feared.
 Many also realise that they have been making common mistakes such as

-If you would like help to make a study plan for the coming semester - get in touch either for a free chat or to book a session.
+If you would like to make a study plan - book a free chat or a session.